 Second mortgages have lower interest rates than credit cards.
 If you have many credit card balances spread across multiple accounts, a second mortgage can help you consolidate your debt.

 Do you need revolving credit?
 HELOCs can give you access to revolving credit as long as you keep up with your payments.
 This can be a more manageable option if you’re covering a home repair bill or tuition on a monthly basis.

-You Cannot Get a Cash-Out Refinance
+You Can’t Get A Cash-Out Refinance

 Cash-out refinances usually have lower interest rates than second mortgages.
 But if your lender rejects you for a refinance, you may still be able to get a second mortgage.
 Consider all of your options before you get a second mortgage.

-Second mortgages are different than refinances because they add another monthly payment to your budget instead of changing the terms of your current loan.
+Second mortgages are different from refinances because they add another monthly payment to your budget instead of changing the terms of your current loan.
 Second mortgages are usually more difficult to get than cash-out refinances because the lender has less of a claim to the property than the primary lender.
 Many people use second mortgages to pay for large, one-time expenses like consolidating credit card debt or covering college tuition.

 I’m Just Researching

 Answer a few quick questions to see how much cash out you could get with a refinance.Begin Researching Numbers

 Cash-Out Refinance Vs. Home Equity Loan: What’s The Difference?